20 mins read

 RIB’s latest construction sustainability report shows that 74% of surveyed companies have not estimated their projects’ embodied carbon emissions.
 Considering that the construction industry is one of the biggest polluters in the world, going green is an excellent management practice that will make projects more sustainable and conscious.

 When we say, “Go green,” we are not only talking about tracking and managing carbon emissions.
-Although this is an amazing practice that all construction companies should implement, other ways exist to make projects a bit “greener.”
+Although this is a fantastic practice that all construction companies should implement, other ways exist to make projects a bit “greener.”
 One way is to think of ways to optimize energy and water consumption during project completion and post-construction operations.

 Final Thoughts

 Managing a construction project efficiently involves widespread duties.
 Construction management happens from the planning phase to the last brick being laid down.
-PMs play an important role in the success of projects by keeping everything running smoothly and on track throughout every stage.
+PMs play an important role in project success by keeping everything running smoothly and on track throughout every stage.

 For the best results, why not use a built-for-purpose solution that can make project management easier and more efficient?
 Look at the all-in-one project management software RIB Candy, which will help your project managers boost each project’s success.
-Book a demo today!
+If you want to experience the power of state-of-the-art construction software, get your free demo for RIB Candy today!

 Most Recent